Sourdough Discard Hamburger Slider Buns

 How to Make Sourdough Discard Slider Buns

 As with all sourdough baking recipes, you can adjust a lot of the methods and still get a beautiful result.
-But here is how I personally make sourdough discard slider buns.
+But here is how I make sourdough discard slider buns.

 Day 1: